Tidally Delayed Spin-Down of Very Low Mass Stars: Methods

-where $b_{\phi {\star}}(t)$ is the dimensionless toroidal magnetic field, normalized to the initial toroidal magnetic field $B_{\phi,*i}$ \footnote{We substitute subscript $\rm i$ for $\rm n$ used in \citep{Blackman+owen2016}, as here we use initial stellar values for rather than present-day values.}.
-Quantities $ \Dot{M}_{*i}$, $B_{\rm r,\star i}$, $\Omega_{\star i}$ are initial mass loss, radial magnetic field, and angular velocity, respectively; $\Dot{m}_\star(t)$ is a mass loss rate (see equations \ref{eq:lxmdot1} and \ref{eq:lxmdot2} below); $M_{\star }$ and $R_{\star }$ are the stellar mass and radius, assumed to be constant; the Alfv\'en radius $r_A$ is given below in equation (\ref{eq:ra}); $\omega_{\star }(t)=\Omega_\star(t)/\Omega_{\star i}$ is the dimensionless angular velocity described by
+where $b_{\phi {\star}}(t)$ is the dimensionless coronal toroidal magnetic field, normalized to the initial coronal toroidal magnetic field $B_{\phi,\star i}$ \footnote{We substitute subscript $\rm i$ for $\rm n$ used in \citep{Blackman+owen2016}, as here we use initial stellar values for rather than present-day values.}. $M_{\star }$ is the stellar mass and assumed to be constant; $\omega_{\star }(t)=\Omega_\star(t)/\Omega_{\star i}$ is the dimensionless angular velocity.
+From conservation of angular momentum in the \cite{Weber1967} framework, for which the magnetic field is nearly rigid out to the Alfv\'en radius, the stellar angular velocity evolves as